Considerations:

 - Put on gloves

-- Have the student provide a urine sample in a urine cup or clean container
+- Have the student provide a urine sample in a urine cup, urine hat, or clean container

-- Gently shake excess urine off the strip
+- Gently tap it against the urine container to remove excess urine off the strip

-- Be sure to follow timing instructions accurately as reading to soon or waiting too long could result in inaccurate results
+- Be sure to follow timing instructions accurately as reading too soon or waiting too long could result in inaccurate resutls

-- Compare the strip pad to the color chart on the strip bottle
+- Compare color of the strip with color chart on ketone container

 - Remove gloves